arnavs1ngh/jekyll-p5-portfolio/_projects/ZipwireSim/p5project.md

 Refresh the page to see the animation again, the parameters of this code can be varied to show curves of various lengths, balls of varying masses, and curves between any 2 points.
+Please mind that, scaling issues may occur due to a wide variety of screen sizes, that may not be supported as well

 <br><br>